jolicode/castor/doc/08-notify.md

 ## Notification

-Castor use the [JoliNotif](https://github.com/jolicode/jolinotif) library to display notifications.
+Castor uses the [JoliNotif](https://github.com/jolicode/jolinotif) library to display notifications.
-You can use the `notify` function to display a desktop notification.
+You can use the `notify` function to display a desktop notification:

 ```php
 #[AsTask]